hackclub/hackclub/workshops/backjack/README.md

  }
 ```

- + In the for loop, we first initialize integer i to be equal to i.
+ + In the for loop, we first initialise integer i to be equal to i.
  +  This means it will start at the first index inside the vector which is at position 0.
  +  Then while i is still smaller than the size of the list(number of elements inside the list) i will increment while we print the element at index(position) i plus space after each element.